 Maternity benefit is paid for 70 calendar days prior to the birth of the child up until 56 days after the birth.
 In the event of birth complications or a multiple birth, an allowance is paid for an extra 14 calendar days.
 Maternity benefit is equal to 77.58% of earnings.

-Paternity benefit is paid to the father for 30 calendar days after the birth of the child with the possibility of choosing when to receive the benefit until the child is three months old.
+Paternity benefit is paid to the father for 30 calendar days after the birth of the child with the possibility of choosing when to receive the benefit until the child is one year old.
 It is equal to 77.58% of earnings.

 - if someone insured elects to receive an allowance up until the child is one year old, it amounts to 77.58% of their earnings.